neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 When a user enters into a project page, a gallery appears that contains small previews of each image for that project.
 There are two major components to building this gallery:

 1. Enforcing a uniform height of each gallery image while preserving the image ratio
-2. Creating a responsive container so that images flow naturally within the gallery based on viewport size
+2. Creating a responsive container so that images resize and flow naturally within the gallery based on viewport size

-Luckily, Gatsby Images store image aspect ratios and is accessible by including the `aspectRatio` property in the GraphQL query via the Sharp image processing.
+Luckily, image aspect ratios are accessible by including the `aspectRatio` property in the GraphQL query via the Sharp image processing package.
 This can be seen in the previous section's GraphQL query for images in `project-template.js`.

-After extracting the image nodes from the GraphQL query, we map each image into a container with a fixed height and variable width based on the image's aspect ratio.
+After extracting the image nodes from the GraphQL query, we map each image into a container with a fixed height and varying width based on the image's aspect ratio.
 I chose heights of 150px for small screens and 250px for larger screens, which seemed to create a nicely responsive gallery for a range of viewports.

 **/src/templates/project-template.js**